kdee028/Java/README.md

 - If you need anonymous or cross account access.
 - **enabled bucket can never be switch backed to disables**

+Versioning
+- allow bucket to satore multiple versions of objects
+- objects aren't deleted deletion markers are put in place to hide objects
+- can ony be suspended

+MFADelete
+- required to delete versions
+- required to change bucket versioning state

+Single PUT Upload
+- single data stream to s3
+- stream fails =upload fails

+Multipart upload
+- breaking data into parts
+- min data size of 100Mb

 **Cloud Formation (infrastructure as a Code)**
 - uses a template to create AWS Infrastructure
 - uses YAML or JSON